saferpay/sndbx/texts/trx_interface.md

 Once [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc) are completed, the card holder – depending on the outcome – is taken to one of the **ReturnUrls** in the shop.
 Here, the GET parameters can be read and the **Token** can be assigned to the transaction.
 With the **Token**, the payment can be continued to the next step.
 ### <a name="trx-ta"></a>Transaction Authorize
 With Payment Page, the payment is triggered automatically upon completion of [3-D Secure](https://saferpay.github.io/sndbx/index.html#3ds) and/or [DCC](https://saferpay.github.io/sndbx/index.html#dcc).
 In contrast, with Transaction Interface it is triggered separately via [Authorize Request](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize).

-### Transaction Authorize offers further possibilities:
+**Further possibilities of Transaction Authorize Request** These possibilities of the Transaction Authorize Request are good to know:

 + **Condition:** With the **Condition** parameter, it can be specified that a payment will only be authorized when a 3-D Secure liability shift is present for it.